ryan-mcclue/ryan-mcclue/src/knowledge.md

 IMPORTANT: interrupt not really possible on linux; asynchronous more means callbacks in threads so, asynchronous for desktop; interrupt for embedded (for performance)

+curl -H "Authorization: Bearer <access-token>" https://api.particle.io/devices -d arg="D7 HIGH"

+webpage on cloud. when connected to esp32 ssid, then send credentials. will send a packet to device ssid. turn esp32 into softAP. have user connect to its SSID and input credentials via webpage

+amazon s3 doesn't support https. however using amazon cloudfront cdn can reroute http to https (require CNAME setting on site DNS...?)

+Cloud excels when application simple and low traffic (managing a large application in the cloud is just as difficult as on bare metal)
+Or, your traffic patterns are unpredictable
+Otherwise, paying an unjustified premium

+Serverless is just a term for a caching server closer to clients

 https://github.com/icopy-site/awesome/blob/master/docs/awesome/Awesome-Game-Networking.md?plain=1

 Networking Chapter in the book Hacking The Art of Exploitation